PDLT-University-of-York/test-split-site/docs/ultra/site-design-principles.md

 ??? recommended "5.1 Recommended: Ensure that students can see and access module materials and content."

     - Items are visible to students (note that items may be hidden by default).
 Conditional release may be used to show items or site areas at particular times or only to particular students.
-    - Sharing permissions are correct so students can access all materials (particularly important for re-used Panopto recordings and Google materials).
+    - Sharing permissions are correct so students can access all materials (particularly important for re-recording Panopto recordings and Google materials).

-??? recommended "5.2 Recommended: Complete the Site Readiness Checklist before releasing the site to students."
+??? recommended "5.2 Recommended: Complete the Site Readiness Checklist before making the site available to students."

     - This helps identify and correct any issues in areas such as accessibility, site/material visibility and student/staff enrollments.
-    - The Site Readiness Checklist [Link when updated for Ultra] is also included in site templates.
+    - The Site Readiness Checklist is also included in site templates.

-??? recommended "5.3 Recommended: Take future proofing steps to make the site easier to maintain and update"
+??? recommended "5.3 Recommended: Take steps to make the site easier to maintain and update."

     Useful steps include:

     - Linking to ongoing webpages instead of year-based links or documents.
-For example, the webpage where current handbooks are provided, not a specific handbook document.
-This avoids manually updating links and means content stays up to date.
+This avoids manually updating links each year and means content stays up to date.
+For example, link to the webpage or departmental VLE site where current handbooks are provided, not a specific handbook document.
     - Using relative dates (eg. Friday of Week 7) instead of specific dates in site text or documents so that dates don’t need to be manually updated.
     - Identifying materials or items that need to be updated in future sites to maintain item access (eg. links to assignment submission sites, Reading List links, embedded Panopto videos for specific cohorts) or provide up-to-date information.